UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 * It should have a data structure that holds a list of your donors and a history of the amounts they have donated.
 This structure should be populated at first with at least five donors, with between 1 and 3 donations each.
 You can store that data structure in the global namespace.

 * The script should prompt the user (you) to choose from a menu of 3 actions:
-  "Send a Thank You", "Create a Report" or "quit")
+  "Send a Thank You", "Create a Report," or "quit."

 Sending a Thank You
 -------------------

 * If the user (you) selects 'Send a Thank You', prompt for a Full Name.

-  * If the user types 'list', show them a list of the donor names and re-prompt
+  * If the user types 'list', show them a list of the donor names and re-prompt.
   * If the user types a name not in the list, add that name to the data structure and use it.
   * If the user types a name in the list, use it.
   * Once a name has been selected, prompt for a donation amount.